siddrao/Hire-Human-Power/README.md

 Event Management / Human Resource Allocation Web Application

-Purpose: An application which provides an interface for posting openings towards events and allocating appropiate human resources to the said opening.
+Purpose: An application which provides an interface for posting openings towards events and allocating appropriate human resources to the said opening.

 Users: -
 1. Owner / Admin of the application